What to know about general anesthesia

 - 5-hydroxytryptamine (5-HT) receptors: normally activated by the neurotransmitter serotonin, they play a part in controlling the release of a number of other neurotransmitters and hormones

-- Glycine receptor: glycine can act as a neurotransmitter and has a number of roles; it has been shown to improve sleep quality.6
+- Glycine receptor: glycine can act as a neurotransmitter and has a number of roles.
+It has been shown to improve sleep quality.

-Although general anesthetics hold many mysteries, their importance in surgery and the field of medicine at large cannot be overstated.
+Although general anesthetics hold many mysteries, they are hugely important in surgery and the field of medicine at large.